The Green Book (BBC)

-The BBC Variety Programmes Policy Guide For Writers and Producers, commonly referred to as The Green Book, is a booklet of guidelines, issued by the British Broadcasting Corporation in 1949, to the producers and writers of its comedy programmes.
-It detailed what was then permissible as comedy material, but its bureaucratic tone and outlandish strictures caused great amusement in the comedy world at the time.
+The BBC Variety Programmes Policy Guide For Writers and Producers, commonly referred to as The Green Book, is a booklet of guidelines issued by the British Broadcasting Corporation in 1949 to the producers and writers of its comedy programmes.
+It detailed what was then permissible as comedy material but its bureaucratic tone and outlandish strictures caused great amusement in the comedy world at the time.
 Most of its content is now completely out of date.

 It was a confidential document and was kept under lock and key.
-The executive responsible for its release was the then Head of Variety, Michael Standing, although it contained a large amount of material which had been previously issued, in the preceding years, in memo form.
+The executive responsible for its release was the then Head of Variety, Michael Standing, although it contained a large amount of material which had been previously issued in the preceding years in memo form.

-The full text was published, with the BBC's permission, in the book Laughter in the Air by Barry Took, in 1976.
+The full text was first published with the BBC's permission in the book Laughter in the Air by Barry Took in 1976.
 It has since been sold by the BBC itself.

 Content

 Among jokes banned were those concerning lavatories, effeminacy in men, immorality of any kind, suggestive references to honeymoon couples, chambermaids, fig-leaves, ladies' underwear (such as "winter draws on" and so on), lodgers and commercial travellers and the vulgar use of words such as "basket".

 Caution had to be taken with jokes about drink, with not too many allowed to be made in any single programme.
 Also to be avoided were derogatory references to solicitors, miners and "the working class".
-Banned too was any reference to The McGillycuddy of the Reeks, or jokes about his name, in response to previous complaints.
+Banned too was any reference to the McGillycuddy of the Reeks, or jokes about his name, in response to previous complaints.